 - You Know: You know your company needs to invest in its employee engagement and internal communications efforts.
 After all, all the employee engagement research says so, and other companies in Fortune’s Top 100 Best Companies to Work For are doing it, right?

 - Your Challenge: Your leadership team just doesn’t understand the value of an effective employee engagement program.

-- Your Solution: Just copy and paste the handy-dandy email template below into your email, add names, hit “Send,” and then wait for a positive response.
-Once you start that sparkling conversation with your boss, we’ll be happy to give you a few pointers!
+- Your Solution: Just copy and paste the handy-dandy email template below your email, add names, hit “Send,” and then wait for a positive response.
+Once you start that sparkling conversation with your boss, we’ll be happy to give you few pointers!

 The Employee Engagement Superfan Email

 5 Reasons to Invest in Employee Engagement

 HR is changing.
 HR, Internal Communications, and training leaders must adapt, innovate, measure, and be more strategic than ever to thrive in the modern workplace.
 Employees are no longer looking for a job.
 They’re looking for an experience.

 We do a good job with our employees at [insert your company name here].
 Let’s do great.
 We need to invest in our current employee engagement efforts.
 After all, our employees are our greatest asset.

 Here’s five reasons why we should invest in our employee engagement programming (happy to discuss more!):

 - Disengaged employees cost us money: 70% of US employees are in some way “disengaged” (Gallup); costing the average US company $2,264 annually per employee in poor performance, turnover, and driving customers away (O’Brien, James).